Llenar70/allye-doc/course/case_study_3_causal_forests.md

 What kind of comeback user is more likely to stick around?
 Our intuition suggests:
 -   Users who were highly engaged *before* they became inactive might have a stronger underlying connection to the product.
   - Connect a `Box Plot` widget.
 Select `sessions_in_last_30d_before_idle` as the *Variable* and `churn_within_30d` as *Subgroups*.
   - You should observe that users who re-churned have fewer sessions, confirming the expected correlation.
-The p-value from a t-test is 0.00, indicating this difference is statistically significant and aligns with intuition.
+The p-value from a t-test is p < 0.001, indicating this difference is statistically significant and aligns with intuition.
 <p align="center">
   <img src="./imgs/course3_session_boxplot.png" alt="Load Data" width="600">
 </p>